New to desert ferns? Learn these

 CHEILANTHES

-Cloak Ferns or Lip Ferns The
+Cloak Ferns or Lip Ferns Largest

-largest and most diverse genus of xerophytic ferns.
+and most diverse genus of xerophytic ferns.
 Triangular bipinnate

 triangular brown-striped scales.
 Edge of leaflets slightly

 thickened, wavy, and rolled under to partially cover sori.
-Fertile

 For this guide, species are divided into two groups based on leaflet shape.
-SIMILAR GENERA: In appearance, the leaves are the most typically "fernlike" of the xerophytes.
+SIMILAR GENERA: The most "fernlike" of the xerophytes.
 Most other desert ferns are not hairy.
 Beadlike leaflets are unique to Cheilanthes. |

 ![]() |